learn-co-curriculum/dsc-tuning-decision-trees/README.md

 ## Objectives

 - Identify the role of pruning while training decision trees
-- List the different hyperparameters for pruning decision trees
+- List the different hyperparameters for tuning decision trees

 ## Hyperparameter Optimization